Admissions Assessments and Placement

 DEMS does not offer a gifted/talented program.

-The DEMS Admissions Team makes the final decision on grade level and class assignment.
+The DEMS Admissions Team makes the final decision on class assignment.
 Decisions are made after careful consideration and is based upon all application documentation, assessments and individual student needs.

 Joining Mid Year